Butlerj9/markdown2pdf/README_TESTING.md

 5. **Test edge cases**: Make sure to test edge cases and error conditions, not just the happy path.
 6. **Keep tests fast**: Tests should run quickly to encourage frequent testing.
 7. **Use assertions effectively**: Use the most specific assertion for each check.
+8. **Test with different settings**: Make sure to test with different combinations of settings.
+9. **Verify output files**: For export tests, verify that the output files match the expected settings.